Physical background and theory

 Radiative transfer along the ray path is evaluated by dividing the path into discrete segments defined by the ray tracing algorithm.
 For each segment, atmospheric properties are assumed to be homogeneous.

-The radiance at the instrument is obtained by iteratively accumulating the emission from each segment while accounting for absorption by the overlying atmosphere.
+The radiance at the instrument is obtained by iteratively accumulating the emission from each segment while accounting for absorption by the atmospheric path between that segment and the instrument.
 This procedure follows the Beer–Lambert law and ensures numerical stability and efficiency.

 The integration scheme is designed to be compatible with both forward modelling and the calculation of derivatives required for retrieval applications.